 Dear Conference Planner,

-If I am scheduled to speak at your conference, you are welcome to use the information on this “speaker information for Janice Campbell” page, including speaker photo, bio, and workshop descriptions, for advance publicity materials or convention brochures.
+If I am scheduled to speak at your conference, you are welcome to use the information on this “speaker information for Janice Campbell” page, including speaker photo (higher resolution available), bio, and workshop descriptions, for advance publicity materials or convention brochures.
 For pre-conference publicity, I also have articles available on request for your organization’s magazine, newsletter, or convention program.
 I am always happy to promote your event to my mailing list (I love to meet my readers in person!) and in various social media venues.

 Thanks again for visiting — I look forward to hearing from you!